sharetribe/flex-docs/src/docs/background/13-how-payment-intents-work/index.md

 ## Using PaymentIntents in Flex

-Flex support PaymentIntents by default.
-If you need to do changes or are an existing user that wants to take them into use, don't hesitate to [contact the Sharetribe support](mailto:flex-support@sharetribe.com).
-We'll help you set up the process and give you additional guidance in case you need that.
+The latest version of Flex Template for Web supports PaymentIntents by default.
+If you need to adjust the default implementation, or if you're currently using an older version of Flex Template for Web, don't hesitate to [contact the
+Sharetribe support](mailto:flex-support@sharetribe.com) to get guidance on how to proceed.